Disclaimer

 Getting your vehicle home

-If you have a truck that can tow, the recommendation is to use the 6’x12' U-Haul Utility trailer.
-Kei vehicles are legally mandated to be no larger than ~5’x11', so they fit perfectly.
-Bring a set of ramps and some ratchet straps to properly secure the vehicle.
+If you have a truck that can tow, the recommendation is to use the 6’x12' U-Haul Utility trailer (the one without the ramp, as the ramp makes the entry way too narrow).
+Kei vehicles are legally mandated to be no larger than ~5’x11', so they fit perfectly (though I had to crawl out of the window as the doors wouldn’t open).
+I bought ATV loading ramps from Tractor Supply on the way down as well as two large (too large) ratchet straps.

 If you don’t have a truck that can tow, or the distance is too great, you’ll want to arrange for overland transportation from the port to your destination of choice.
 I won’t cover how to do that here, as I live close enough to a port and have a truck that can tow.